apache/activemq-artemis/docs/user-manual/en/security.md

 As shown in the example, to enable https the first thing to do is config the `bind` to be an `https` url.
-In addition, You will have to configure a few extra properties desribed as below.
+In addition, You will have to configure a few extra properties described as below.

 - `keyStorePath` - The path of the key store file.